-These NCERT Solutions will boost your confidence by helping you in building your problem-solving abilities on a given topic.
-It is essential for students to get well versed with this study material to score good marks in the examinations.
+These NCERT Solutions will boost your confidence by helping you build your problem-solving abilities on a given topic.
+It is essential for students to get well-versed in this study material to score good marks in the examinations.

 The NCERT Solutions for Class 6 Science Chapter 13 provided here will help you to understand the discovery of magnets along with magnetic and non-magnetic materials, poles of the magnet, finding directions using magnets, construction of magnets, attraction and repulsion forces.

 Important topics covered in NCERT Solutions for Class 6 Science Chapter 13 Fun with Magnets

 - How Magnets were Discovered

 - Magnetic and non-magnetic materials

 - Finding directions